-For the description of the content and the learning outcomes, please refer to GestEns (http://www.unifr.ch/science/gestens).
+For the description of the content and the learning outcomes, please refer to the student web portal MyUniFR (https://my.unifr.ch).

 3.2 Exams of MSc and Validation

 The chosen module will be examined under the responsibility of the corresponding department which offers it.
 Refer to the appendix specific to the domain.